stratum-mining/sv2-spec/05-Mining-Protocol.md

 If we want to allow different jobs to be served to different standard channels (e.g. because of different [BIP 8](https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki) version bits) and still be able to distribute the work by sending `NewExtendendedMiningJob` instead of a repeated `NewMiningJob`, we need a more fine-grained grouping for standard channels.

 This message associates a set of standard channels with a group channel.
-A channel (identified by particular ID) becomes a group channel when it is used by this message as `group_channel_id`.
+A channel, identified by particular ID, becomes a group channel when it is used by this message as `group_channel_id`.
-The server MUST ensure that a group channel has a unique channel ID within one connection.
+The server must ensure that a group channel has a unique channel ID within one connection.
 Channel reinterpretation is not allowed.

 This message can be sent only to connections that don’t have `REQUIRES_STANDARD_JOBS` flag in `SetupConnection`.